 Penelope Boyd (b.
 1982) is a realist painter from Canberra, Australia.

-Adopting the traditional painting techniques of the Old Masters and borrowing from the vast catalogue of pre-industrial Western art, her figurative work is rich with an eerie sense of danger and uncertainty.
+Adopting the traditional painting techniques of the Old Masters and borrowing from the vast catalogue of pre-industrial Western art, her work is rich with an eerie sense of danger and uncertainty.

-In her latest series, masked figures occupy lush, foreboding landscapes in an imagined, dreamlike world.
+Masked figures occupy lush, foreboding landscapes in an imagined, dreamlike world.
 These girls are alone, comfortable with their seclusion and detached from any particular place or time, their identity and intentions unknown.
 Unlike the stilted portraits of high-born young ladies of art history, these girls inhabit a world of their own making, full of possibility and danger.
 They offer an escape, a fragmented narrative that invites the viewer to journey with them.

 Penelope is represented by Gallery Alchemy and Grainger Gallery.
 Her work is held in private collections in Australia and internationally.
 She was awarded the Cliftons Art Prize in 2014, and has been a finalist in various prizes including the Shirley Hannan Portrait Prize (2014), and the Yen Female Art Award (2016, 2014).